openwisp/openwisp-monitoring/docs/user/quickstart.rst

-  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via pre-existing tunneling or Intranet solutions (eg: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there's a dedicated interface on OpenWrt which gets an IP address assigned to it and which is reachable from the OpenWISP server.
+  If the OpenWISP server is connected to a network infrastructure which allows it to reach the devices via pre-existing tunneling or Intranet solutions (eg: MPLS, SD-WAN), then setting up a VPN server is not needed, as long as there's a dedicated interface on OpenWrt which has an IP address assigned to it and which is reachable from the OpenWISP server.

 - The devices must be configured to join the management tunnel